 Don't be fooled by generic filters that are labeled as "HEPA-type" filters.
 A true HEPA filter will have a serial number and display HEPA test results on the package.

-If some of your family members struggle with respiratory problems like asthma, you may want the additional assurance of an air purifier to keep your air clean.
+If some of your family members struggle with respiratory problems like asthma, you may want the added assurance of an air purifier to keep your air clean.
 Tabletop air purifiers are less expensive options, and they can be transported from room to room as needed.
 However, whole-room air purification units have larger filters and collecting plates, so they do a better job of cleaning the air.

 Make sure that the unit you choose fits your room's dimensions.
 A smaller unit in a large room will not be effective.
 Also, avoid models that generate ozone as part of the cleaning operation.
 As you shop, look for a higher clean-air delivery rate (CADR) number.
 The higher the number, the stronger the air-cleaning power of your unit.